Castle of Jerago

 In the 1402 the Castle was attacked by the enemies of the Visconti.

-Several members of the Visconti di Jerago family held positions of considerable importance in the civil administration of the duchy.
-Antonia married the Carmagnola, captain of fortune, whose story inspired the tragedy of Manzoni.
-Elisabetta married Cicco Simonetta, the famous ducal secretary of the Sforza times.
+Several members of the Visconti di Jerago family held positions of some importance in the civil administration of the duchy.
+Antonia married Carmagnola, captain of fortune, whose story inspired the Manzoni tragedy.
+Elisabetta married Cicco Simonetta, famous ducal secretary of the time of the Sforza.

 The Castle was the scene of clashes even at the time of the struggles in the territory of Gallarate between Spaniards and French.

-The Visconti family of Jerago became extinct with the death of Antonio in the 1751.
+The Visconti di Jerago family died out with the death of Antonio in 1751.
 At the end of the eighteenth century the fortress was transformed into a residence.
-The windows were opened on the south side and the two garden terraces were built as you can see them today.
+The windows on the south side were opened and the two garden terraces were built as you can admire them today.

 Before arriving at the Castle on the left you can see a Romanesque church: the church of San Giacomo.
 The interior contains traces of frescoes dating back to different eras.
-Under two niches carved in the thickness of the wall one can admire a dry fresco painting dating back probably to the ninth century.
+Under two niches carved into the thickness of the wall you can admire a dry fresco painting probably dating back to the ninth century.

 The church is dedicated to St. James because it was part of the steps of the pilgrims who went to Santiago de Compostela.
 The walls were decorated with frescoes from the life of St. James.